 A perfect partner

 In Inc 5000’s 2018 fastest-growing business list, the companies featured had amassed $206.2 billion in revenue in one year (2017).
 That’s pretty mind-blowing.
-These organisations are smart and they understand how to use business functions like travel, to growth hack their business.
+These organizations are smart and they understand how to use business functions like travel, to growth hack their business.
 “We send our salespeople on the road, to do events, to go to dinners, to get face time – it allows us to actually act like we have a presence on the ground in a lot of the cities in the US,” Altschuler explained.

 Small, mid-sized and fast-growing businesses need to scale their business functions to keep pace with growth.
 And that means being savvy about who they bring on board to support.
 Growing businesses need to partner with experts who are both technologically advanced, with a culture of innovation — and trusted, with an existing client base of happy customers.
 Fast-growing software company Outreach went from 0-350 employees rapidly and they understood the value of scaling up with a travel management company that valued streamlined processes as much as them.
-“My account executives… want to make sure that they can open up an app, and everything’s going to be centralised and they can get the information they need when they need it,” Altschuler said.
+“My account executives… want to make sure that they can open up an app, and everything’s going to be centralized and they can get the information they need when they need it,” Altschuler said.

 A TMC with longevity needs to be more than a shiny interface.
 It needs to sport great tech, a great global footprint and the headroom you need to grow.
 Fast-growing software company, @Splunk, put it better than me when they explained the importance of a perfect partnership when it comes to planning for today — and tomorrow.
 “A lot of great new players may fit our culture but [are] not scalable for us.
 We’re picking technology for where we will be in five years…” Joy Anzinger, senior global travel manager said.